andrewt3000/MachineLearning/neuralNets.md

 J = Cost(Softmax(DotProduct(Relu(DotProduct(X1,W1)), W2)))

-We then calculate the partial derivative of the loss function with respect to each weights.
+We then calculate the partial derivative of the loss function with respect to each weights (dJ/dW).
 We use the [chain rule](https://en.wikipedia.org/wiki/Chain_rule). (the derivative of a function of a functions is the derivative of outside function times derivative of inside function).

-You start from the back of the graph and calculate the partial derivative of the loss function with respect to each weight.
-Then move recursively through each layer.
+Calculating the gradient requires knowledge of calculus.
+The result is a gradient dJ/dW1 and dJ/dW2 that is the same size as W1, W2.

 Here is an [example of backprop in numpy](https://github.com/stephencwelch/Neural-Networks-Demystified/blob/master/.ipynb_checkpoints/Part%204%20Backpropagation-checkpoint.ipynb) for a regression problem that uses sum of squared errors as a cost function and sigmoid activations.